LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Engagement attributes/conversation-outcomes.md

 level3: ''
 permalink: data-reporting-report-builder-conversation-outcomes.html
 isTutorial: false
-date: 2019-01-20 11:22:45 +0200
+date: 2019-01-20 09:22:45 +0000

 ---
 LivePerson provides your agents with tools to submit information about a conversation, either while the conversation is still in progress, or after it ends.
-Using Conversation Outcomes, agents can add insight about the conversation or information about conversions or resolutions that took place.
+Using conversation outcomes, agents can add insight about the conversation or information about conversions or resolutions that took place.
 The tools include:

 **Agent survey:** Using the agent survey, agents can provide their input to help you analyze the nature of your chats and their outcomes.